longz3r/open-muscord/README.md

 ## To-Do

 - [ ] Implement additional music sources (e.g., Spotify, SoundCloud).
-- [ ] Improve error handling and user feedback.
+- [ ] Auto making request to discord API on bot startup.
-- [ ] Add a queue system for managing multiple music requests.
+- [ ] Find a bug to fix it.
 - [ ] Enhance documentation with usage examples and FAQs.